-Definition: A set
+Definition:

-A set of ongoing activities that use scientifically sound methods for the assessment and analysis of clinical data to verify the safety, clinical performance, and/or effectiveness of the device when used as intended by the manufacturer.
+A set of ongoing activities that use scientifically sound methods for the assessment and analysis of clinical data to verify the safety, clinical performance and/or effectiveness of the medical device when used as intended by the manufacturer.

+Explanation:

-Explanation: This is a process undertaken by manufacturers of medical devices to help establish compliance with the relevant Essential Principles for safety and performance.
-The result of this process is a report that can be reviewed by conformity assessment bodies and regulators and which details the extent of available data and its quality and demonstrates how the compliance with the Essential Principles is satisfied by the clinical data.
-Clinical evaluation is an ongoing process - information about safety and clinical performance, and/or effectiveness (e.g. adverse event reports, results from any further clinical investigations, published literature etc.) should be monitored routinely by the manufacturer once the device is available on the market and the benefits and risks reassessed in light of this additional information.
+This is a process undertaken by manufacturers of medical devices to help establish compliance with the relevant Essential Principles for safety and performance.
+The result of this process is a report, which can be reviewed by conformity assessment bodies and regulators.
+The report details the extent of available data and its quality, demonstrating how the clinical data satisfies compliance with the Essential Principles.
+Clinical evaluation is an ongoing process - information about safety, clinical performance and/or effectiveness (e.g. adverse event reports, results from any further clinical investigations, published literature etc.) should be monitored routinely by the manufacturer once the device is available on the market and the benefits and risks reassessed in light of this additional information.